 Seizures are another important issue in drug cases.
 States governments notoriously abuse this power as well.
 The government will likely attempt to seize any assets and/or funds that they believe were derived from unlawful drug activity.
 This is a separate proceeding called civil forfeiture.
 In these proceedings, the state would have to demonstrate that the funds or assets attempting to be seized were derived from criminal activity and thus, should be awarded to the State.
 Cars, houses, jewelry, art, cash, investments, automobiles, ect, are all up for grabs.
 Thankfully, the United States Supreme Court, through recent case opinions, have acknowledged this abuse and has limited the government's power to seize assets.
 However, this remains a fight and another tool the government case use to unjustly punish defendants.

-If you are charged with a drug crime, call Dixon Law today for a free consultation!!!
+If you are charged with a drug crime in Birmingham, Alabama or surrounding areas, call Dixon Law at 205-616-8896 today for a free consultation!!!